esentis/Flutter-Movies-Application/README.md

 ## Features

-- [x] When the app is loaded, top headlines are fetched based on your country.
+- [x] When the app is loaded, trending movies are loaded.
-- [x] You can search for movies by typing in the search field.
+- [x] You can search for movies by typing in the search field and pressing enter.
 **When on desktop there is a search button below TextField.**
 **On Mobile or Tablet you can press the ok button on the virtual keyboard to start searching.**
 - [x] When you tap on a news card, you get redirected to a new screen with the article details.